We are Simon Fairbairn and Erin McNeaney, a digital nomad couple who sold everything to travel the world indefinitely.

 When she wasn’t travelling, she worked as a refugee arts coordinator which included organising the annual Exodus Festival, a huge day-long festival of music, dance and food that celebrated the diverse cultures within refugee communities and attracted crowds of over 10,000 people.

-Erin loves languages and can speak Spanish and Italian.
+Erin can speak Spanish and Italian, and she loves running, yoga, reading, and cooking.
 She does all of our travel planning and the bulk of the writing and photography for the blog.

 Follow Our Journey